BitcoinFlash/BitcoinFlash/doc/instantsend.md

 Details pertaining to an observed "Transaction Lock" can also be retrieved through RPC, it’s important however to understand the underlying mechanism.

-By default, the Dash Core daemon will launch using the following constant:
+By default, the Bitcoin Flash daemon will launch using the following constant:

 ```
 static const int DEFAULT_INSTANTSEND_DEPTH = 5;
 ```

-This value can be overridden by passing the following argument to the Dash Core daemon:
+This value can be overridden by passing the following argument to the Bitcoin Flash daemon:

 ```
 -instantsenddepth=<n>